30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 If your desire for shiny treasures resembles Lara Croft's then the trophy section on PS4 is a very attractive glistening cabinet of precious metals.

-Not just allowing you to see your own achievements, PS4 lets you see the rarity of each individual trophy on a worldwide scale.
+It's not just your own achievements either: PS4 consoles let you see the rarity of each individual trophy on a worldwide scale.
 Ranging from common to ultra-rare, you can see the percentage of other players who have unlocked a particular achievement.

 Comparing with friends is now within the app itself, so you can measure up to your PSN rivals with a press of a button.
-A new update also means that there's no need to scrabble to take a screenshot just as you get a trophy.
-The PS4 automatically takes an image as the silverware pings.
+A new update also means that there's no need to scrabble to take a screenshot just as you get a trophy, because the PS4 automatically takes an image as the silverware pings.
 A perfect photo finish.

 20. Set up a passcode